highfivve/moli-ad-tag/README.md

 ## Examples

-In order to run the examples you need to build the ad tag and all modules first.
+Unless you haven't just executed `yarn setup`, you need to build the ad tag and all modules first in order to run the examples.

 ```bash
 yarn workspaces run make:nodemodule